ozhenchuk/RecSys2024/README.md

 - Clone the repository (can be done via)
 - Install needed packages from the `requirements.txt` by executing
-- Download the full dataset from and put it into the `data` folder
+- Download the full dataset from the [link](https://grouplens.org/datasets/movielens/1m/) and unpack it into the `data` folder with the whole data structure (the dataset root folder should be `data/ml_1m`)
 - Congratulations, you have the project set up